Jean Béliveau: Early life

-Like many future hockey players of the era, the Béliveau family had a backyard ice rink on which their children, friends and neighbours played shinny.
+Béliveau was born in Trois-Rivières, Quebec, on August 31, 1931, the son of Arthur Béliveau and Lorette Dubé.
+Arthur worked as an electrician, installing power lines for Shawinigan Water and Power.
+This work had the family moving several times while Béliveau was young, moving to Plessisville when he was 3 years old and then to Victoriaville at the age of 6.
+Like many future hockey players of the era, the Béliveau family had a backyard ice rink on which their children, friends, and neighbours played shinny.
 Until he was twelve years old, the family rink was where Jean learned to play hockey.
 His first organized team was in a house league at L'Académie, which played on the school's rink.
 As part of a squad of L'Académie "all-stars," Jean played against other local teams.
-At age fifteen, he entered College and played for its team and an intermediate team, the Victoriaville Panthers.
+At age fifteen, he entered college and played for its team and an intermediate team, the Victoriaville Panthers.
+In 1947, he joined the junior Victoriaville Tigres.
+In the 1948–49 season, his second with the team, Béliveau placed seventh in the league in scoring with 75 points in 42 games.
+Prior to the 1949–50 season he joined the Quebec Citadelles.
+With 80 points in 35 games, Béliveau finished second in league scoring, behind Bernard Geoffrion.
+It was around this time that he acquired the nickname "Le Gros Bill (Big Bill).
+Coined by journalist Roland Sabourin, the name came from the Quebecois film Le Gros Bill, which was released in 1949.

 In the summertime as a child, Béliveau also played baseball.
 A stand-out in local leagues in Victoriaville, he pitched and occasionally played infield, well enough that his family turned down an offer of a minor-league pro contract for Jean at age fifteen.
 At sixteen, Jean played for the senior league team in Val-d'Or, Quebec.